Updated on January 12, 2026.

 - Swelling of the abdomen with weight loss

 A diagnosis of ovarian cancer is not made based on symptoms alone.
-But by defining symptoms and raising awareness, people with ovaries may be encouraged to listen more closely to their bodies and establish an ongoing communication with their HCPs.
+But by defining symptoms and raising awareness, people may be encouraged to listen more closely to their bodies and establish an ongoing communication with their HCPs.

 Testing for ovarian cancer